NaturalSelectionLabs/Unidata/docs/guide/profiles/ENS.md

 # ENS

 ::: tip
-You can use Infura API for free, and you can pay for more frequent requests.
+You can use Infura API for free (25 requests / seconds, 10,000,000 requests / month), and you can pay for more frequent requests.
 :::

 [ENS](https://ens.domains/) is an Ethereum name service that supports only a limited fields and features of profile.